 Mr. Weiner is an independent consultant and is of counsel to Marts and Lundy.
-He is the co-host of TechSoup’s Databases and Software online forum, a founding member of the Association of Advancement Services Professionals (AASP), a current board member for AASP, and the former chair of AASP’s committee on Best Practices/Emerging Trends.
+He is the co-host of TechSoup’s Databases and Software online forum, a founding member of the Association of Advancement Services Professionals (AASP) and winner of the association’s Jonathan Lindsey Lifetime Achievement Award.
+He is a board member of Community Initiatives (a nonprofit fiscal sponsor), a former board member for AASP, and the former chair of AASP’s committee on Best Practices/Emerging Trends.
 He is also a member of the Nonprofit Technology Enterprise Network’s (NTEN’s) membership committee.

 He has presented workshops for organizations including: